What is the Portage service?

 The Portage Worker will contact the family within 5 working days of receiving the request for support.

-The Portage Worker will arrange to meet the family within 10 working days and explain more about Portage Support and the Portage model.
-At this meeting, there will be an agreement between the Portage Worker and the family about whether support is needed and what this support will look like.
+The Portage Worker will arrange to meet the family within 10 working days.
+They will explain more about Portage Support and the Portage model.
+At this meeting, there will be an agreement between the Portage Worker and the family about whether support is needed.
+They will decide what this support will look like.

 The Portage Worker will share information about the Portage groups.

-The Portage Worker, along with the family, will complete a baseline assessment to identify the child’s strengths and areas for development.
+The Portage Worker, along with the family, will complete a baseline assessment.
+This will identify the child’s strengths and areas for development.

 Portage helps families to recognise their child’s progress and celebrate the child's success.